crxssed7/collection-manager/README.md

 **QA Project - Tanveer Najib**

 A simple project to allow the categorisation of media (books, movies, video games, music, etc).
+This project only includes the backend, so there is no frontend code.
+It exposes data from a MySQL database in a RESTful manner.

+**Features**

+- Media table
+- Get media with id
+- Get all media in the database
+- Add media
+- Delete media
+- Update media
+- MediaType table
+- Get media type with id
+- Get all media type in the database
+- Add media type
+- Delete media type
+- Update media type

 **What could be improved?**